bcgov/des-git-workflows/README.md

 ## Versioning

-We recommend using specific version tags or commits instead of `@main` for production workflows to ensure stability:
+Use specific version tags or commits instead of `@main` for workflows to ensure stability:

 ```yaml
 # Use a specific release tag (recommended for production)